 Fitness Director Jeff Ford evaluates guests on the way in, testing your strength, flexibility, and balance.
 You also get a scan that reveals not just your weight, but how much muscle and fat you have.
 In the end, maybe you "only" lost two pounds, but you gained one pound of muscle and lost three pounds of fat, which means your body is closer to becoming a fat-burning machine.

 Skyterra also talks about the emotional aspects of eating, the importance of stress management, not denying the pleasures of food.
 Skyterra simply can't be recommended highly enough.
 You will learn a lot about yourself and have a great experience.

 Green Mountain at Fox Run in beautiful Ludlow, Vermont, is the nation’s oldest retreat exclusively for women who struggle with weight, emotional and binge eating, and feelings of food addiction.
 Our pioneering non-diet strategies help women end the yo-yo cycle of weight loss and regain by focusing on an integrated health approach that incorporates nutrition, fitness, and behavior/emotional health.
 Most come for four weeks because it takes that long to change the habits of a lifetime.

 The program is highly structured, with an emphasis on three key areas, behavior, nutrition, and physical activity.
 This is where you come to let go of the "good food/bad food," diet and deprivation model and learn how to love yourself.
 The focus is not so much on weight loss, but on health.

-There are plenty of exercise classes and time for walking (called "Vermonting") on an old logging trail.
+There are plenty of exercise classes and time for walking (called "Vermonting") on an old logging trail, which is especially enjoyable in the fall.
 As you cycle through the program you have fewer lectures and more activity.
 The facility itself is a sixties-era motel that has been nicely remodeled, simple, comfortable and clean.